Bachelor of Science

 Semester 8

-• Complete any remaining GLY required courses and electives required for GLY 4790 (Capstone)
+• Complete any remaining GLY required courses, required related courses, and electives as well as GLY 4790 (Capstone)

 MAC 2312, MAC 2313, PHY 2049, PHY 2049L, PHY 2054, and PHY 2054L may count towards 3000 level or above electives outside of the major if taken.